hence-io/hence-comp/blogs/working-with-polymer-and-es6/4-enhancing-functionality/README.md

 There is a point where having to many components inside each other becomes a disadvantage when you're trying to cram them into a single component.
 The core concept of compartmentalization requires use to think twice before doing this.
- Lets look at an example to highlight when things could go astray.
+ Let's look at an example to highlight when things could go astray.

 Below is an advanced sample, but we will just be looking at it to draw a conclusion on how to avoid over doing child components.